djndl1/CSNotes/java/java_concurrency.md

 Integer result = task.get(); // it's a Future
 // somewhat like a std::packaged_task in C++ except that Future is not explictly got.
 ```

+## Executors

+The `Executors` class has a number of static factory methods for constructing thread pools.